sqrew/tunes/examples/README.md

 # Tunes Examples

-This directory contains **86 example programs** demonstrating all features of the Tunes audio library.
+This directory contains **92 example programs** demonstrating all features of the Tunes audio library.
 Examples are organized from beginner to advanced topics.

+**Note:** Benchmark programs have been moved to `benches/`.
+Manual test programs are in `tests/integration/`.

 ---